Gitthuma/embeding_own_video_and_audio/README.md

 4. Give both of them &lt;source&gt; elements so that browsers will find the audio format they support best and load it.
 These should include type attributes.

 5. Give the &lt;video&gt; element a poster that will be displayed before the video starts to be played.
 Have fun creating your own poster graphic.

-For an added bonus, you could try researching text tracks, and work out how to add some captions to your video.